The Training Program

 Year Long Experiences

-Consultation and Liaison Service: Breadth of experience with a variety of medical diagnoses comes through a year long participation with the consultation and liaison service at CHOC.
-Interns not only serve as consultants for the patient and/or family, but for the medical team around a variety of issues.
-Consults are requested by physicians, residents, nurses or other health care providers for children who are hospitalized for medical diagnoses and are experiencing concomitant psychological problems.
-Referral questions have ranged from coping with an initial diagnosis to adherence to complicated medical regimens to parental discipline to coping with death and dying issues.
+Consultation and Liaison Service: Consultation and Liaison Service: Breadth of experience with a variety of medical diagnoses comes through year-long participation with the consultation and liaison service at CHOC.
+Interns not only serve as consultants for the patient and/or family, but for the medical team, around a variety of issues.
+Consults are requested by attending physicians, residents, nurses, or other health care providers for children who are hospitalized for medical diagnoses and are experiencing concomitant psychological problems.
+Referral questions range from behavioral emergencies to coping with an initial diagnosis to adherence to complicated medical regimens to parental discipline to coping with death and dying issues.
 Medical diagnoses also run the gamut from diabetes to hemophilia to sickle cell disease to juvenile rheumatoid arthritis to oncology to pain disorders.
 After an initial assessment, interventions may range from a referral for outpatient psychotherapy to referrals for psychological or neuropsychological assessment to interventions with the child and/or family while in the hospital to consultation and interventions with the medical team.
-Interns participate in medical inpatient consultations through two avenues.
-Each of the major rotations provides specific inpatient experiences through work with medical diagnoses that are a part of that rotation.
-In addition, interns participate on a more general consultation service one day a week with a faculty supervisor.
-Consults on this service include behavioral emergencies (such as assessing potentially suicidal patients) and a range of diagnoses (such as JRA, pain disorders, eating disorders, etc.).
-In both of these consultation experiences interns will learn to conduct a brief clinical evaluation by interview, formulate an impression, and formulate disposition plans.
-While cases can be complex, interns always work with a supervising faculty member and participate in twice weekly C & L rounds.
+Interns participate on a more general consultation service one day a week with a faculty supervisor.
+Interns will learn to conduct a brief clinical evaluation, formulate an impression, and formulate disposition plans.
+While cases can be complex, interns always work with a supervising faculty member and participate in weekly C & L rounds.
 The C & L team includes psychology interns and post-doctoral fellows as well as child and adolescent psychiatry fellows.

-Neuropsychological Assessment Clinic: Interns also participate in the Pediatric Psychology Neuropsychological Assessment Clinic.
-The clinic receives a wide variety of referrals ranging from complex neuropsychological assessments to diagnostic questions regarding psychopathology to developmental assessments and screenings.
-The general approach adopted in the assessment clinic is one of hypothesis testing and testing to the referral questions.
-Interns will complete a total of at least 7 assessments over the year through the Neuropsychological Assessment Clinic, but may also complete additional assessments as part of their major and minor rotations.
-At the end of the training year, interns will have proficiency with a variety of assessment instruments, referral questions, ability to provide difficult feedback to children and families, and the ability to recognize when to seek consultation.
-In many cases you will also work with the child’s school in order to assist them in appropriate educational planning and may attend IEP meetings.
+Neuropsychological Assessment Experience: Interns will participate in 12 months of assessment experience during the internship.
+Depending on interest and rotations selected, interns can participate in 6 months of neurodevelopmental assessment and 6 months of neurpsychological assessment.
+Within this experience, interns will complete 40-60 neurodevelopmental evaluations within a multidisciplinary high risk infant follow-up clinic with a broad age range of infants and toddlers during 6 months.
+The other 6 months will consist of completing 4-5 more traditional neuropsychological evaluations (please see below for a further description).
+For those interns interested in more intensive neuropsychological training, there is an option to spend 12 months in the neuropsychological assessment clinic.
+The clinic receives a wide variety of referrals ranging from complex neuropsychological assessments to diagnostic questions regarding learning to developmental assessments and screenings.
+The general approach adopted in the clinic is one of hypothesis testing and testing to the referral questions.
+Interns opting for the 12 month neuropsycological assessment clinic experience will complete at least 7-8 assessments over the year through the clinic, but may also complete additional assessments as part of their major and minor rotations.
+At the end of the training year, all interns will have proficiency with a variety of assessment instruments, referral questions, ability to provide difficult feedback to children and families, and the ability to recognize when to seek consultation.
+In many cases you will also work with the child’s rehabilitation therapists, community agencies, and/or school in order to assist them in appropriate educational planning and may attend IEP meetings.

 Screening Clinic: All interns participate in the CHOC Department of Pediatric Psychology Screening/Triage Clinic.
 Patients referred for outpatient psychological treatment are first seen in an initial screening clinic.
 Through the screening clinic interns receive exposure to a wide range of referral questions and in making decisions about what services are needed.
 The screening clinic sees children referred by primary care physicians or medical specialists due to suspected psychological concerns affecting medical care or for more traditional child oriented psychological services.
 Participation in this clinic provides interns the ability to refine their skills in rapid interviewing, diagnosis, and disposition of outpatient therapy cases.
 Group supervision allows exposure to a wide variety of cases.

-Outpatient Therapy: In addition to cases that are followed on the major rotation, each intern will carry approximately 6 - 8 outpatient cases at a time.
+Outpatient Therapy: In addition to cases that are followed on the major rotation, over the course of the year, each intern will carry 4 - 8 outpatient cases at any given time depending upon rotations selected.
 Referrals will include children and families coping with a medical diagnosis, noncompliance with medical treatment recommendations, pain control, and more traditional outpatient referrals, including depression, attention and behavior problems, anxiety, and family conflict.
 Interns will have the opportunity to see a variety of clients ranging in age, socioeconomic status, and cultural diversity.

 Behavioral Emergency Services/On Call: A distinctive feature of our program is that all interns receive training in managing behavioral emergencies through the provision of consultation services to the CHOC Emergency Department and hospital inpatient medical units.
 Interns and post doctoral fellows rotate taking after hours call throughout the year for high risk consults.
 Trainees are always paired with a faculty member for this coverage.
 High risk consults include assessment of suicide risk or acute mental status changes.
 Interns will conduct a brief clinical interview, provide crisis intervention and immediate disposition plans for the suicidal patient, the potentially aggressive patient, and the psychotic patient.
 This training experience helps to increase your competence and comfort in assessing and managing behavioral emergencies.